echa/ng-scrollable/README.md

 ### Scrollbar and Content Styling

 Scrollbars are placed absolute above the content and inside the scrollable container.
 Their CSS defines some transparency per default, but they don't *push* content aside.
-If you want bars beeing displayed beside your content you need to specify explicit margins on your content yourself.
+If you want the bars displayed outside your content you need to specify explicit content margins yourself.
 To assist you, ng-scrollable inserts the following classes on the content wrapper element when a scrollbar is displayed:

 ```
 scrollable-top